WaverAndrew/WaverAndrew/README.md

 - **🔍 Eurys (2024)**: Created an AI-powered search engine designed to connect people effortlessly.
 Transitioning from backend to full-stack development.

-- **📚 Ubooks (2024)**: A peer-to-peer university book marketplace that attracted over 30 000 visits in its first month—20 % of my university’s students used it.
+- **📚 Ubooks (2024-25)**: A peer-to-peer university book marketplace that attracted over 30 000 visits in its first month—20 % of my university’s students use it.

 - **🤖 AndanAI (2025)**: Crafting a multi-agent brain to give drones real-time vision capabilities.
 Coming very soon :)